 Third: In the unlikely event that the reverse mortgage loan balance exceeds the home value upon the last spouse leaving the home, the reverse mortgage loan is unique in that the heirs will not have to repay any negative equity.
-That is huge advantage to the estate since they are obligated to repay negative equity on a conventional mortgage.
+That is

 Lastly: There are potentially significant tax advantages to the heirs on a reverse mortgage that a conventional mortgage doesn’t allow.
 For example, the heirs may get to deduct the accrued interest on the reverse mortgage when they sell the home, potentially giving them a tax-free earnings year (please consult with a CPA).

 As you can see, a reverse mortgage offers a number of benefits and protections for the heirs.
 Please contact us if you would like to discuss this in more detail.

 What If I Live to Be 110 Years Old?

 One of the most important changes to the product was a significant decrease in closing costs and lower interest rates.
 These two factors now allow thousands of seniors to preserve more equity in their home during the lifetime of the loan.